-One might also expect cultural differences in the magnitude of effects that result from seasonal variation in the activation of specific motivational systems, simply because cultures differ in the motivational profiles of their resident populations (Pick et al., 2022a; 2022b).
+One might also expect cultural differences in the magnitude of effects that result from seasonal variation in the activation of specific motivational systems, simply because cultures differ in the motivational profiles of their resident populations (Pick, Ko, Kenrick, et al., 2022; Pick, Ko, Wormley, et al., 2022).
 Cultures also differ in the kinds of perceptual stimuli and normative expectations that accompany seasonal cultural events.
-For example, although Christmas is celebrated in many countries, the popular iconographies of Christmas (e.g., visual depictions of St. Nicholas, Father Christmas, and/or Santa Claus) vary across those countries, as do Christmas rituals and expectations.
+For example, although Christmas is celebrated in many countries, the popular iconographies of Christmas (e.g., visual depictions of St. Nicholas, Father Christmas, and/ or Santa Claus) vary across those countries, as do Christmas rituals and expectations.
 If indeed these kinds of cultural stimuli and normative expectations account for some seasonal effects on psychological phenomena, then these effects too may be stronger in some cultures than others.